Fluto/TakoTako/README.md

 8. Run Taiko no Tatusjin The Drum Master once, then close it.
 This will generate some files
 9. Look in your game's folder again, new files will have been generated under `.\BepInEx\plugins`
 10. ![Download my patch](https://github.com/Fluto/TaikoMods/releases)
-11. Paste the .DLL from step 4 into this folder\
+11. Extract the `com.fluto.takotako` folder from the download in step 10 and paste it into the `.\BepInEx\plugins` folder\
 ![](https://github.com/Fluto/TakoTako/blob/main/readme-image-2.png)
 12. And you're done!